If you own an IT company and are thinking about an exit strategy, it’s essential to consider valuation multiples.

 IT Services Valuation in M&A Transactions

-We analyzed more than 7,000 M&A transactions between 2015 and 1H 2023, looking at deals in both public and private markets.
-Of these, roughly 500 have disclosed valuation multiples, such as EV/Revenue or EV/EBITDA.
+We analyzed over 8,000 IT Services M&A transactions between 2015 and Q3 2024, looking at deals in both public and private markets.
+Of these, roughly 600 have disclosed valuation multiples, such as EV/Revenue or EV/EBITDA.

-Our focus was on how these multiples have changed in the last 8.5 years and two of the most important factors influencing tech companies’ valuations: their size and location.
+Our focus was to analyze how the multiples have changed, and further explore two of the most important factors influencing tech companies’ valuations: their size and location.

 Companies in the sample are mostly IT services businesses, software developers, MSP providers, systems integrators, and other professional services firms focused on IT.